kripaj98/tswd-portfolio-templates/final-project-part-one.md

 ### 1. Architecture Design & Memorial Features:

 To understand the physical and symbolic characteristics of memorials, I will use detailed architectural analyses and design documentation from the following sources:

+Data Example: The dataset from the National Park Service's list of memorials across the U.S. provides geospatial data is critical for mapping the distribution of significant memorials using GIS tools.
+Plotting these locations would allow for a visual exploration of trends in memorial architecture, revealing how or cultural contexts/open spaces influence design. _[List of Monuments & Memorials](https://www.nps.gov/subjects/monuments/visit.htm)_

 Data Example: Descriptions of spatial arrangements and symbolic material use (e.g., reflective surfaces symbolizing introspection).
    _[Memorial Architecture: Emotional Design and Social Memory Intertwined](https://www.forwardpathway.us/memorial-architecture-emotional-design-and-social-memory-intertwined)_